Friday, January 6, 2023

 Status and state of a resource at a point in time is analysed and recorded in the processes biodiversity inventory.

-· The analysis can be done in either qualitative or quantitative way.
+• The analysis can be qualitative or quantitative.

 • Censusing and related techniques are important for estimating population size and hence rarity/ threatened status of species.

-• Species inventories, however, will probably remain the mainstay of inventorying and in the selection of protected, ecologically important and economically sensitive areas.
+• Species inventories, will remain the mainstay of inventorying and in the selection of protected, ecologically important and economically sensitive areas.

 • Remote sensing, coupled with ground truthing, can monitor vegetation cover, land use, forest loss and other aspects of biodiversity change at the biotope and eco system level.